 click on photo to enlarge

-Noted below are snippets of news originally published in local newspapers in the early part of April 1963.
+Noted below are news items originally published in local papers in the early part of April 1963.

 Dan Tabas petitioned Downingtown Borough Council to have the Downingtown Motor Inn, the Farmer’s Market, and the remainder of his holdings in East Caln Township—a total of 250 acres—to be incorporated in the borough in order to take advantage of the Downingtown water and sewer systems.

 The new Lakeview Swim Club, located in the Cornog section of Glenmoore, was offering yearly family memberships for $50 and $20 for individuals.
 The club had a 500-foot X 80-foot lake, as well as bathhouses, a sun deck, a picnic area and a refreshment stand.
 The club also offered early morning skin diving and ice skating during the winter.

 Schanely’s Jewelry Store, at 130 E. Lancaster Ave. in the borough, announced its Going Out of Business.
 All of the store’s merchandise was being sold at one-half prices.

 Members of the cast in the DHS production of “The Guy from Venus” included Mary Ann Smedley, Jack Hines, Steve Charles, Robert Crane, Barbara Warren, Susan Schofield, Jim Helms, James Williamson, Pam Backenstose and Bill Ash.

 Members of Cub Pack 2 who earned awards included Lewis Capriotti, Norman Sendler, Kenny Harmon, Bill Dorman, David Hemberger, Edward Campbell, Gordon Patrizio, Michael Miller, Danny Snyder, Arthur Harrison and Billy Woodruff.
 Leaders of the pack, which met in Downingtown’s Borough Hall, were Clifford Ratcliffe and Roger Patrizio.